icppoduction-rgb/Proposal/docs/en/code-documentation/cli_and_routing.md

 - `benchmark-normalization` uses the same exact bucket inputs as `normalize-format`; actual benchmark runs force resume behavior unless `--dry-run` is set.
 - `normalize-all` groups by `role/source_format` and preserves role order from `ACTIVE_DATASET_ROLE_VALUES`: `TRAIN`, `VALIDATION`, `TEST`.
 - `split-large-files` is intended for line-based formats.
 Do not use it for binary `cap`, `pcap`, `pcapng`, or `bson`.
+- Stage Two `trace-artifact` and Stage Three `trace-artifact` work only for registered `model_ready_artifacts`.
+- Stage Three `final-report` can write a report with `NOT_READY_FOR_STAGE_FOUR` if the PostgreSQL Catalog is unavailable or checks do not confirm artifact readiness.
 - TEST must never be used for training, preprocessing fit, threshold tuning, or feature selection.